GeauxWeisbeck4/HuskerJS.dev-Version_1.0/README.md

-# 🚀 AstroWind
+# 🌽 HuskerJS.dev

 <img src="lighthouse-score.png" align="right"
      alt="AstroWind Lighthouse Score" width="100" height="358">

-**AstroWind** is a free and open-source template to make your website using **Astro + Tailwind CSS**.
-Ready to start a new project and designed taking into account best practices.
+**HuskerJS.dev** is a sports web development platform that helps creators get started with their dream sports project.
+We have more than one way we can help you out!

+We offer free templates and resources as well as paid resources and I offer best in class sports web development services and data analytics and visualization.

 ## Features